 Rare side effects

-- severe skin reaction that may start as tender red patches which leads to peeling or blistering of the skin.
+- very rarely you may develop a severe skin reaction that may start as tender red patches which leads to peeling or blistering of the skin.
 You might also feel feverish and your eyes may be more sensitive to light.
 This is serious and could be life threatening

 Coping with side effects